 Eixample is a beautiful and relatively modern and trendy district in the centre of Barcelona, with all you could ever need in the form of bars, clubs and accommodation for both the gay and straight communities.

-Another area that is very popular with the Gay Community is Sitges, which is just a short train journey away from Barcelona.
+Another area that is popular with the Gay Community is Sitges, which is just a short train journey away from Barcelona.
 See the foot of this page for our Sitges guide.

 Barcelona offers a good selection of accommodation specifically suitable for the Gay and Lesbian community, everything from Gay hotels, Gay hostels and even flats and apartments that are gay friendly.